SPORT LEISURE AND OTHER ACTIVITIES

 First staged in 1999, this event quickly cemented its reputation as Australia’s premier cycling race and forms part of the UCI World Tour.
 It also shows off the majestic, varied scenery of Adelaide and its surrounding regions, including the Barossa, Fleurieu Peninsula, and the Adelaide Hills.
 It’s fun, the atmosphere is vibrant, and there are plenty of opportunities to witness and admire the feats of a host of the world’s best cyclists – both men and women.

-Nearby parks: BIG4 West Beach or elsewhere in SA.
+Nearby parks: BIG4 West Beach, Marion Holiday ParkThe Retreat at West Beach Parks or elsewhere in SA.

 Get on your bike and get to Adelaide for the Tour Down Under.
 Credit: South Australian Tourism Commission.